Bambu Huts Koh Phangan

 Bambu Huts is a boutique bamboo resort and bar on Haad Yuan beach — a secluded cove on the eastern coast of Koh Phangan, accessible only by boat.
 The venue has been part of the island’s underground scene for years, known less for big-name bookings and more for the rare thing those are hard to manufacture: a genuinely good vibe.

-The space runs with a jungle aesthetic — bamboo structures, open-air dancefloors, a pool, fire pits, and a market area that activates on Sundays.
-It operates as a guesthouse and restaurant year-round, but the Sunday Session is what put it on the map.
+The space runs with a jungle aesthetic — bamboo structures, two rain proof dancefloors, a pool, fire pits, and a market area that activates on Sundays.
+It operates as a hotel and restaurant year-round, but the Sunday Session is what put it on the map.

 The Sunday Session